 1-consectetur.
 Curabitur blandit tempus porttitor.
 Praesent commodo cursus magna, vel scelerisque nisl consectetur et.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.

 Sharing the Recipe for “Kitchen Literacy”

-CHESTERTOWN, MD— Environmental historian and author Ann Vileisis will explore the current disconnect between Americans and their food sources when she speaks at Washington College March 6.
-The second installment of the lecture series “Recipes for Change: Our Food, Our Future,” her talk on “Kitchen Literacy” will take place at 6:30 p.m. in Hynson Lounge, Hodson Hall, on the College campus and is free and open to the public.
-It will be followed by a reception, book-signing and information exchange.
-Washington College students in anthropology professor Bill Schindler’s Global Perspective Seminar will prepare specially themed food for the reception.
+CHESTERTOWN, MD— Environmental historian and author Ann Vileisis explored the current disconnect between Americans and their food sources when she spoke at Washington College March 6.
+The second installment of the lecture series “Recipes for Change: Our Food, Our Future,” her talk on “Kitchen Literacy” was followed by a themed reception, book-signing and information exchange.
+Washington College students in anthropology professor Bill Schindler’s Global Perspective Seminar prepared fresh bread and homemade butter for the reception.

 Vileisis’s book Kitchen Literacy: How We Lost Knowledge of Where Food Comes From and Why We Need To Get It Back traces the evolution of industrial agriculture, the appeal of new technologies that led to the “denaturing of food,” historical trends in advertising and marketing, and the current movement back to what she terms “a purposeful palate.”

 “Where does our food come from?” seems like a simple question.
 To her surprise, Ann Vileisis discovered that for most people the answer is “the supermarket.”
 Too many Americans have lost sight of the long road our food travels and the natural resources, human enterprise, and technology that gets it onto the supermarket shelves.